-The research and teaching activities of the Professorship for Open Space Planning address the challenges of urban open space development on various different levels of scale.
+The research and teaching activities of the Professorship for Open-Space Development and Society address the challenges posed by urban open-space development on various levels of scale.
 We teach the theoretical principles and planning skills required for the design of dynamic public spaces.
-Particular attention is paid to the socio-cultural aspects of landscape architecture: its suitability for everyday use, the relationship between design and use, the needs of different user groups, acquisition and participation processes, as well as the question of contemporary aesthetics.
+Particular attention is paid to the socio-cultural aspects of landscape architecture: its suitability for everyday use, the relationship between design and use, the needs of different user groups, acquisition and participation processes, as well as the issue of contemporary aesthetics.

-Our research is social-science-oriented and interdisciplinary.
-It addresses current issues in urban open space development against a background of social change.
+Our research is social science-oriented and interdisciplinary.
+It addresses current issues in urban open-space development against the background of social change.